(A) Each casino operator shall ensure that all of the following requirements are met each time dice are received for use

 (1) The packages shall be inspected for proper quantity and any obvious damage by at least two licensed employees, one of whom shall be from the table games department and the other from the security department or accounting department;

 (2) The dice shall be recorded in the dice inventory ledgers by a licensed member of the security, accounting, or table games department.
 Any discrepancies in the invoice or packing list or any defects found shall be reported upon discovery to a commission gaming agent on duty; and

 (3) The boxes shall be placed in secured storage by at least two licensed employees, one from the table games department and the other from either the security department or accounting department.

 (B) A casino operator shall ensure that each dice storage area contains an inventory ledger and that its employees update the ledger when dice are added or removed from that storage area.

-(C) Before the commencement of each gaming day and at other times as may be necessary, the pit manager, poker room manager, or the supervisor, in the presence of a security department employee and after notification to surveillance, shall remove the appropriate number of dice from the storage area for that gaming day.
+(C) Each day, at the time listed in a casino operator's internal controls, and at other times as may be necessary, the pit manager, poker room manager, or the supervisor, in the presence of a security department employee and after notification to surveillance, shall remove the appropriate number of dice from the storage area for that gaming day.

 (D) Before being transported to the pit area, all dice shall be recorded on the dice inventory ledger.
 Both the authorized table games department employee and security department employee shall sign verifying the information.